Destiny 2 beta is a blast, says CNET's Destiny addict

 All three exotics felt unique, which is why I loved the guns from the original game.

-One thing that surprised me about Destiny 2 are the lack of new character archetypes.
+One thing that surprised me about Destiny 2 was the lack of new character archetypes.
 Instead, Bungie decided to add an extra subclass for each class.
-You'll remember that as a Warlock, you could play as a Voidwalker, Sunsinger or Stormcaller, each with different skills and super attacks (like tossing out a miniature black hole to tear apart foes).
-Now, you'll get an additional subclass for each class in Destiny 2.
+As a Warlock, you could play as a Voidwalker, Sunsinger or Stormcaller, each with different skills and super attacks (like tossing out a miniature black hole to tear foes apart).
+Now you get an additional subclass for each class.

-The Destiny 2 public beta only lets you choose between two subclasses for each class -- one you'll remember from the original and one that's new to Destiny 2:
+The beta only lets you choose between two subclasses for each class -- one you'll remember from the original and one that's new to Destiny 2:

 - The Warlock gets Voidwalker, a subclass from the original, but you also get to rain fire from the sky with the new Dawnblade subclass.

-- For the Hunter you get the Gunslinger you remember, but also get to try out the new energy blade wielding Arcstrider subclass.
+- For the Hunter you get the Gunslinger you remember, but also get to try out the new energy blade-wielding Arcstrider.

-- Likewise, the Titan lets you play as the familiar Striker with the Fist of Havok super ability you probably know, but you also get to try the new shield-wielding Sentinel subclass.
+- Likewise, the Titan lets you play as the familiar Striker with the familiar Fist of Havok super ability, but you also get to try the new shield-wielding Sentinel.

 Early impressions

 Playing through the story mission with each class, I really enjoyed the updated graphics, weather effects and new weapon types.
-Though the game feels pretty similar to the original as far as the action is concerned, the game just feels more vibrant, and with new skills to master with each subclass and new maps for the (slightly tweaked) Crucible competitive multiplayer, it should keep me busy for a while.
+Though it feels pretty similar to the original as far as the action is concerned, it's more vibrant, and with new skills to master with each subclass and new maps for the (slightly tweaked) Crucible competitive multiplayer, it should keep me busy for a while.

-Bungie has promised Destiny 2 will give us a more fleshed-out story than the original, and if the initial storyline in this beta is any indication, it's on the right track.
+Bungie has promised Destiny 2 will give us a more fleshed-out story than the original -- that won't be too difficult, but if the initial storyline in this beta is any indication, it's on the right track.
 It didn't demand I go look up plot points online, it gave me clear objectives, and I even got to glimpse the believably evil boss I'll inevitably have to battle in the end.

 Overall, the public beta has only gotten me more excited to play the full game when it comes out September 6.

-For way more about Destiny 2, check out full coverage at our sister site, GameSpot.
+- For much more on Destiny 2, check out full coverage at our sister site, GameSpot.

-Note: (Editor's note: Jason is a Destiny addict.)